ozguronsoy/HephAudio/docs/tutorials/UsingOscillators.md

 # Using Oscillators

 Oscillators are used when we need variables that change periodically.
-You may have encountered the word **LFO** while playing with some sound effects controls.
+You may have encountered the word **LFO** while playing with a sound effect's controls.
 LFO means "Low-Frequency Oscillator" and LFOs are commonly used in modulation effects such as chorus, tremolo, and flanger.
 To better understand how we can utilize oscillators, let's write a tremolo effect.
 <br><br><br><br>